The stability manifold of local orbifold elliptic quotients: Introduction

 \subsection{Summary of the results}

-Let $X$ be one of the orbifold elliptic quotients above, embedded as the zero section in the space $\Tot(\omega_X)$ of its total canonical bundle, and let $\sD$ be the triangulated category generated by sheaves supported on $X$, it is a K3-category.
-Consider $K(X)\simeq K(\sD)$, and the symmetric bilinear form $\chi\colon K(\sD)\times K(\sD) \to \Z$ defined as
+Let $X$ be the orbifold quotient of an elliptic curve $E$ by a group of group automorphisms of $E$.
+The orbifold $X$ is a weighted projective line of genus $0$ in the sense of Geigle and Lenzing \cite{GL87}.
+We consider its local model; in other words, we embed $X$ as the zero section in the total space of its cotangent bundle $Y\coloneqq\Tot(\omega_X)$, and let $\sD$ be the triangulated subcategory of $D^b(\Coh(Y))$ generated by sheaves supported on $X$.

-called the Euler form.
-We show that there is an identification of $K(\sD)$ with the root lattice of an elliptic root system, which respects the Euler form.

-Then, the Weyl group $W$ acts on $\Hom(K(\sD),\C)$ and defines a set of regular orbits $X_{reg}$.
-We study a fundamental domain $D$ for this action, and find a region $U$ in the stability manifold which is homeomorphic to $D$.
+Studying $\sD$, rather than $D^b(X)$, has two main advantages: the elliptic root system associated with $X$ is more evident, and one can use the McKay correspondence to compare the local orbifold to a smooth surface.
+From this point of view, local orbifold elliptic quotients represent an analog of Kleinian singularities.